ocrb/ocruby-website/README.md

 Some caveats:

-It excepts you have growl and looks for images, at `~/.watchr_images` for `passed.png` or `failed.png`.
+It expects you have `growl` and looks for images, at `~/.watchr_images` for `passed.png` or `failed.png`.

-If you want to run the specs manually you can do:
+To run the specs manually:

     $ bundle exec padrino rake spec

-to run the entire suite.

 To see other possible tasks run: